Explore all Mind approved apps

 Holly Health Habit Coach

 Cost: The app offers a two-week free trial.
-Subscription plans are available at £9 per month, £39 for six months or £60 annually.
+Subscription plans are available at £9 per month, £39 for six months or £60 every year.
 You may be able to get free access through your healthcare team or workplace.

 Cardiology